 Being the first marine park founded in 1990, Bunaken Marine Park has the best diving and snorkeling locations with dozens of types of coral reefs and thousands of species of fish.
 About 20 dive spots are ready welcoming divers to take a closer look at the amazing variety of marine life.
 Aside from diving, visitors can walk leisurely along the five islands that surround the marine park, which are Bunaken Island, Siladen, Manado Tua, Mantehage and also Nain.
 Visitors can also visit the Tangkoko Duasudara Nature Reserve.

 Togean Islands (Central Sulawesi)

-Sulawesi Island is famous as an island with amazing underwater views.
+Sulawesi Island is famous due to it’s amazing underwater views.
 One of them is the Togean Islands.
 The islands are administratively located in Tojo Una-una District, Central Sulawesi.
 Often known as the name Togian Island or Togean Islands National Park.
-The Togean Islands are listed in the Indonesia-Philippines region’s Coral Triangle region (region 1).
+The Togean Islands are listed in the Indonesia-Philippines region’s Coral Triangle region .
 Coral Triangle is a triangular region of tropical marine waters that has more than 500 species of coral reefs.
-Coral Triangle area is the center of underwater biodiversity (biodiversity) from all world biodiversity.
+Coral Triangle area is the center of underwater biodiversity from all world biodiversity.
 As well as being the main conservation area in the world, which is under the auspices of WWF (World Wide Fund for Nature).

 Tana Toraja (South Sulawesi)